Convert 1.75 Meters To Feet

 Before we begin the conversion, it's helpful to understand the two systems involved: the metric system and the imperial system.

 The metric system, also known as the International System of Units (SI), is a decimal system based on the meter, kilogram, and second as its fundamental units.
 Its consistent use of powers of 10 makes conversions within the system relatively straightforward.
-For instance, converting meters to centimeters involves simply multiplying by 100.
+As an example, converting meters to centimeters involves simply multiplying by 100.

 The imperial system, primarily used in the United States and a few other countries, uses units like feet, inches, yards, and miles.
 The relationships between these units are less intuitive than those in the metric system, making conversions often more complex.